Pietro Fiorentini moves operation to new facility in Weirton

 "We are excited to welcome Pietro Fiorentini to Weirton,” said Patrick Ford, executive director of the Business Development Corporation of the Northern Panhandle.
 “Having available land was a major asset in attracting Fiorentini.
 We have Governor Justice and the West Virginia Department of Economic Development to thank for being so cooperative and committed and making it possible to respond quickly to Pietro Fiorentini wanting to open their first manufacturing company in the United States."

 Since starting West Virginia operations in 2013, Pietro Fiorentini has modified company divisions and production lines.
 Currently, the company manufactures a production line for service regulators, three production lines for line pressure regulators and operates three CNC machining centers.

 FOR RELEASE: July 29, 2019

 MEDIA CONTACT: Andy Malinoski, 304-553-9305, Andy.E.Malinoski@wv.gov

-Mike Graney, executive director of the West Virginia Development Office, addresses dignitaries attending the grand opening of the Pietro Fiorentini manufacturing plant in Weirton.
+Mike Graney, executive director of the West Virginia Department of Economic Development, addresses dignitaries attending the grand opening of the Pietro Fiorentini manufacturing plant in Weirton.